-EEvery athlete who walks into a gym, practice field or track who ‘thinks’ when they are training for running speed and then leaves the gym, practice field or track believing that they have done everything humanly possible to help them get faster, is always leaving upwards of 50% of the muscles responsible to make them faster untouched.
+Every athlete who walks into a gym, practice field or track who ‘thinks’ they are training for running speed and then leaves the gym, practice field or track believing they have done everything humanly possible to help them get faster, is always leaving untouched upwards of 50% of the muscles responsible to make them faster.

 That’s right, half the muscles involved in running go untrained.

 If that’s true, do you think this could be the problem resulting in little or no improvements in speed gains?

 That is really only part of the problem – it’s actually much bigger than that, but it’s the one thing I will address here.